TFAS Prague

 Dr. Martin is a co-founder of the Carl Menger Undergraduate Essay Contest run by the Society for the Development of Austrian Economics.
 More information about him and about the contest can be found at his personal website, www.adamgmartin.com.

-PROFESSOR – POLITICAL PHILOSOPHY
+PROFESSOR – Economics

 Political Economy